-There is a notable stigma in the African American community surrounding mental healthcare.
-It is a "pray it away" issue compounded by a distrust of the system.
-This can prevent families from accepting the realities of mental health.
-Acknowledging prayer and faith have a role in good health, families also need to be aware that services are available to help.
-One important first step would be to engage pastors, deacons, and elders of the church.
+There is a notable stigma in the African American community surrounding mental healthcare, it is a "pray it away" issue compounded by a distrust of the system.
+This can prevent families from accepting the realities of mental health, acknowledging prayer and faith have a role, however there are also people available to help.
+One important step would be to engage pastors, deacons, and elders of the church.
 Those influential individuals are not utilized to encourage parishioners to seek services.
 This crisis also relates to "our young people just pulling a gun out and shooting somebody."
 The black community incorporates mental illness, such as bi-polar youth, into the cultural norm to excuse the behavior.

-While there is a great prenatal program in the area, the care for pregnant women and young children is lacking for the black community.
+While there is a great prenatal program in the area, the care for pregnant women and early childhood is lacking for the black community.
 This is obvious in the infant mortality rates.
 More must be done to provide young women and young mothers with access to healthcare for themselves and their children.
 Lack of information and education is again the key for this health concern.